I Love You (comics)

 I Love You is a romance comic that was published by Charlton Comics from 1955–1980.

 Notable creators who worked on the title included inker Vince Alascia, who contributed to nearly every issue during its 25-year run.
 Joe Sinnott drew many early covers; most were inked by Vince Colletta, who worked on the title during the period 1959–1968.
 Dick Giordano illustrated a number of covers during this period as well.
-Charles Nicholas was a frequent contributor from 1959–1976.
+Charles Nicholas was a frequent contributor from 1959 to 1976.
 Norman Nodel illustrated for the title from 1966 – c.
 1972.
 Art Capello drew for the title throughout the 1970s, including many covers.

 Publication history

 As with many comic book titles published at the time, I Love You did not start with issue number one.
 Its first issue was #7, continuing the numbering of the Charlton romance title In Love, which published two issues in 1955.
 (Charlton had picked up In Love from the defunct Mainline Publications [operated by Jack Kirby and Joe Simon], which published the first four issues.)
 Early issues of I Love You sported the tagline "True Love Stories."

 Charlton published 115 issues of I Love You from July 1955 – December 1976.
 After a nearly three-year hiatus, Charlton resumed the series with issue #122 in March 1979.
 I Love You ran for nine more issues – most of which were filled with reprints – finally ending for good with issue #130 in May 1980.